 - Converting linked articles.
 Note that when a linked article is created as a result of placing an article stored in Studio Server using the Content Collector Tool, that it is not possible to convert these linked articles into Studio articles (the Create Article option is not enabled for such articles).

 - Locally editing linked articles.
 When modifying the linked article while keeping the original article intact, you are making what is called a local edit.
-The result of this is that the content of both articles don’t match anymore.
+The result of this is that the content of both articles do not match anymore.

 Note: Be aware and careful of such changes; these are not indicated by InDesign in the form of icons or other indicators and can result in unwanted mismatches of content.